brettjouwstra/CLI-Bookmarks/README.md

 ![image2](cli-count.png)

-Running with the `dashboard` argument creates an HTML file that looks like this when opened
+Running with the `dashboard` argument creates an HTML file that looks like this when opened.
+You'll see that the site's favicon is shown if it was able to be discovered at the time the entry was made.

 ![image3](cli-dashboard.png)